Home page Contact David Click on SITE MAP to navigate rest of website

 The Royal Pier Mirror Ball

 This great photo, sent by Susan Calvert, shows Reg and Dorothy lowering the giant mirror ball down to street level at Portland Place!
 This was one of many such ornaments made by Dorothy in her spare time, and ending up suspended on many a dance hall in the area!
 It was originally intended for the large Guildhall nearby but there were concerns that it was too heavy so it ended up on the ceiling at Len Canham's Royal Pier Ballroom where its thousands of 'starlights' shimmered around the darkened dancefloor.
-Thousands of couples must have been lit up by this beautiful mirrorball and probably fell in love as it spread its magic through the night along with the music plus a few drinks as well......
+Thousands of couples must have been lit up by this beautiful mirrorball and probably fell in love as it spread its magic through the night along with the music plus a few drinks as well.....
+The mirrorball was also in place when I first took to the stage late in 1958 as a ten year old rock n roll singer and I recall it with much affection some 55 years later.

 I trust you have enjoyed another slice of Sixties nostalgia and I am indebted to Mike Nevitt who painstakingly wrote out a few pages of the above information as he ‘doesn’t do computers’ in his own words!
 If you have any more to add or to amend then please get in touch as so many people have been doing over the last few years of my website which is growing all the time.

 Susan - Reg's daughter has mentioned how she recalls the happy days at the Royal Pier Southampton and Len Canham's mother who was a superb cook!
 Also she remembers Lens' Golden Labrador, being very fond of dogs and has mentioned that she has many unpublished photos of these early days so I am hoping that these can be shared with everybody through my webpages.
 Susan is also an accomplished writer and currently working on two musical plays which are based on the Reg Calvert story and I will pass this on when nearing completion.
-Her mother Dorothy still has a remarkable memory of those early days and perhaps I might be privileged to write about some of these in the near future.
+Her mother Dorothy had a remarkable memory of those early days and perhaps I might be privileged to write about some of these in the near future.

 This personal article has just been sent to me by Susan Calvert and I reprint it in its entirety as it offers an amazing insight into her father's story.
 As mentioned, she is currently writing a musical play and a possible book on the story so would welcome any personal reminisces of anybody who knew or worked with Reg Calvert but would not appreciate any time-wasters etc so I ask anyone to respect the family wishes.